College Level Examination Program (CLEP)

 Military CLEP Candidates

 CLEP exams are free for eligible military personnel as noted in the chart below.
 The nonrefundable proctoring fees listed above are required before a test can be administered.
+All eligible military candidates MUST present a current military identification card and a second form of government-issued photo ID with signature at the time of the exam.

 |Candidate Status||CLEP Fee|